-Time is a ship that never casts anchor – Stories from New Kirkenes Hospital is a new artistic documentation project carried out by the Norwegian-Finnish artist duo Karoline Hjorth and Riitta Ikonen in conjunction with the construction of New Kirkenes Hospital.
+Time is a ship that never casts anchor – Stories from New Kirkenes Hospital was carried out by the Norwegian-Finnish artist duo Karoline Hjorth and Riitta Ikonen in conjunction with the construction of New Kirkenes Hospital.

 Kirkenes, Kirkkoniemi, Girkonjárga or Киркенес is located at the north eastern tip of Norway, right at the borders of Russia and Finland.
 Situated in Norway’s largest and least populated county Finnmark in Sør-Varanger municipality, it is by area just a little bit bigger than Denmark.